Mubashir-M/Neflix-clone/README.md

 ## Scope of functionalities
 ### Features
-* Register and Login
+* Register and Login.
 * Purchase a subscription plan.
-* Allows changing subscription plan
+* Allows changing subscription plan.
-* Shows  list of movies after subscription
+* Shows  list of movies after subscription.

 ## Setup
 To run this project
-* Set up a firebase account to to configure the firebase.js file.
+* Set up a firebase account to configure the firebase.js file.
 * Set up a stripe account to allow own subscription plan.
 * Install it locally using npm: